-In 1865, the American author Samuel Clemens, under his pen name MarkTwain, published the short story "Jim Smiley and His Jumping Frog," which became his first success as a writer.
-One of the features that make this story so fascinating is howTwain structured the story.
+In 1865, the American author Samuel Clemens, under his pen name Mark Twain, published the short story "Jim Smiley and His Jumping Frog," which became his first success as a writer.
+One of the features that make this story so fascinating is how Twain structured the story.
+It may even take several readings to completely understand what is happening in the story.